sern-handler/website/docs/guide/walkthrough/plugins.md

 The command is executed.
 Calling `controller.stop()` notifies sern that this command should not be run, and this event is ignored.
-<br /> <br />
-This flexible structure allows you to write reusable preconditions, permissions verifiers, argument verifiers, and much more.

 <p>So, what does a command module look like with plugins?</p>